-Facility dogs are expertly trained dogs who partner with a facilitator working in a health care, visitation or education setting.
-Canine Companions facility dogs are trustworthy in professional environments and can perform over 40 commands designed to motivate and inspire clients with special needs.
+Facility dogs are expertly trained dogs who partner with a facilitator and work in a health care, visitation or education setting.

 Facilitators are working professionals responsible for handling and caring for the facility dog.
 Additionally, facilitators are committed to long-term employment where they directly serve clients with special needs a minimum of twenty hours per week.